pratikunterwegs/klepto-move-evol/README.md

 ## Supplementary Material

-The supplementary material provided with this manuscript is generated from the `supplementary_material/` directory.
-A dated version rendered as PDF can be found in the directory `docs/` -- `docs/supplement_kleptomove_DATE.pdf`, where `DATE` is the date the manuscript was rendered.
+The supplementary material provided with this manuscript is generated from the `supplement/` directory.
+A dated version rendered as PDF can be found in the directory `docs/` -- `docs/ms_kleptomove_supplementary_material_DATE.pdf`, where `DATE` is the date the manuscript was rendered.

-- `supplementary_material/spm_01_landscapes.Rmd` Code for figures 1 -- 3.
+- `supplement/spm_01_landscapes.Rmd` Code for figures 1.1 -- 1.3.

-- `supplementary_material/spm_02_weight_evolution.Rmd` Code for figures 4 -- 6.
+- `supplement/spm_02_weight_evolution.Rmd` Code for figures 2.1 -- 2.3.

-- `supplementary_material/supplement.tex` The supplementary material source file.
+- `supplement/figures` Figure output for the supplementary material file.

-- `supplementary_material/figures` Figure output for the supplementary material file.
+- `supplement/latex` LaTeX options for the supplementary material file.

+Other files relate to formatting.

 ## Other Directories